FOREST FAIR MALL

 The mall changed hands again, on April 3, 2007.
 The Indianapolis-based Simon Property Group and San Francisco-based Farallon Capital Management, Limited Liability Company formed a joint venture to acquire the holdings of the Mills Corporation.

 Mills' mall renovation had not been entirely successful.
 By January 2008, there were sixty-six operational stores out of nearly 200 spaces.
-The writing was on the wall...The Simon-Farallon joint venture sought to unload the albatross they had inherited.
+The writing was on the wall.
+The Simon-Farallon joint venture sought to unload the albatross they had inherited.
 In December 2008, it was sold to North Star Realty, an operative of Raleigh, North Carolina-based Whichard Realty.

 With the transaction went the mall's moniker, as the Mills name was not part of the sale.
-On March 4, 2009, all references to "Mills" were removed from signage and promotions.
+On March 4, 2009, all references to "Mills" were removed from graphics, signage and promotions.
 A third name for the complex was announced...CINCINNATI MALL.

+The super-sized center, which had been in various stages of ascendance and decline for over 20 years, limped on.
+Tenants such as Media Play, Saks Off Fifth, Berean Book Store, Guitar Center and Urban Behavior, came and went.
 Perhaps the largest nail in the mall's proverbial coffin was driven by bigg's.
 The last remaining charter tenant, bigg's was shuttered in June 2008.
-Soon after, the entire East Wing of the mall closed.
-The remainder of the 1,436,000 square foot facility was occupied by just forty stores and services.
+Soon after, the entire bigg's wing was closed off.
+The remainder of the mall was occupied by just forty stores and services.

 In addition, the mall, now promoted as a "multi-purpose driven facility," was to undergo another remarketing, with business, medical, educational and traditional retail tenants being courted.
 As a facet of this change in direction, the name of the complex was officially changed to FOREST FAIR VILLAGE in March 2012.